 Find out more

-If you’d like to find out more, please contact James P. King at PwC
+If you’d like to find out more, please contact Zac Bull at DAI.

 In collaboration with UN Environment, CASA partner Legal Response International (LRI) provides legal assistance to climate-vulnerable countries in reviewing and developing climate or other legislation for the implementation of the Paris Agreement and nationally determined contributions.